aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/number-settings/check-custom-number-format-when-setting-style-custom-property/_index.md

 ## **Possible Usage Scenarios**

-If you assign an invalid custom number format to [**Style.GetCustom()**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getcustom/) property, then Aspose.Cells will not throw any exception.
-But if you want that Aspose.Cells should check if the assigned custom number format is valid or not, then please set the [**Workbook.GetCheckCustomNumberFormat()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getcheckcustomnumberformat/) property to **true**.
+If you assign an invalid custom number format to [**Style.GetCustom()**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getcustom/) property, Aspose.Cells will not throw an exception.
+But if you want Aspose.Cells to check whether the assigned custom number format is valid, please set the [**Workbook.GetCheckCustomNumberFormat()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getcheckcustomnumberformat/) property to **true**.

 ## **Check Custom Number Format when setting Style.Custom property**

 The following sample code assigns an invalid custom number format to [**Style.GetCustom()**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getcustom/) property.
-Since we have already set [**Workbook.GetCheckCustomNumberFormat()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getcheckcustomnumberformat/) property to **true**, therefore it throws an exception, e.g., Invalid number format.
+Since we have already set the [**Workbook.GetCheckCustomNumberFormat()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getcheckcustomnumberformat/) property to **true**, it throws an exception, e.g., “Invalid number format”.
 Please read the comments inside the code for more help.

 ## **Sample Code**